 Prior to PN, I worked as a founder and consultant in the the German IT security startup scene, which included public speaking at industry and government events, writing and interviews in various media from Radio to TV.

-- MDR: The German public broadcaster did a profiled me here
+• MDR: The German public broadcaster did profile me here